 4. Increase your self-compassion.
-By strengthening your self-compassion, you can feel a lot better about yourself as a whole, while also developing a perspective for other peoples’ positive attributes.
+By strengthening your self-compassion, you can feel a lot better about yourself as a whole, while also developing a perspective on other peoples’ positive attributes.
 In order to improve your self-compassion, you can try some of the following:

 - Remember that you are not alone